4141done/njs-memory-profiler/README.md

 # njs-memory-profiler

-This is a small tool designed to allow you understand the per-request memory usage of your njs script in a non-production environment.
+This is a small tool designed to allow you understand the per-request memory usage of your njs script in a **non-production environment**.

 > This library is under active development and the interface may change without notice.